 Drew Charter expanded to include a high school program beginning in the 2013-2014 school year.
 This expansion culminated in the graduation of the first Legacy Class in May 2017.

-Drew Charter School serves as a key component of the cradle-to-college pipeline within the holistic East Lake neighborhood revitalization.
-Appreciating our unique status as a mixed-income school, Drew Charter School’s primary purpose is to provide an excellent education to all children living in the Villages of East Lake so that each student reaches his or her full potential and is launched on a pathway to health, impact and prosperity.
+Charles R. Drew Charter School serves as a key component of the cradle-to-college pipeline within the holistic East Lake neighborhood revitalization.
+Drew was founded for the purpose of providing an excellent education to the children living in the Villages of East Lake.
+Drew Charter School will continue to center its work around serving students from the Villages of East Lake and students from economically disadvantaged families in a mixed-income setting.
+Drew is committed to ensuring that each child reaches his or her full potential and paving a pathway for each student’s long-term health, growth, and success in life.

-Drew students are equipped with the knowledge, skills and passion to create positive change in the world.
+Drew Charter School students will possess the knowledge, skills, passion and intellectual inquiry to successfully navigate and create positive change in the world.

-Drew’s approach, based on the belief that every child has gifts and talents that must be discovered and nurtured.
-All students are consistently encouraged to strive to do their best so they may reach their highest potential.
-A Drew education is one that supports strong intellectual, physical, social, and emotional growth.
+Drew Charter School’s approach is based on our commitment to equity, particularly the belief that every child has gifts and talents that must be explored and nurtured.
+We believe in encouraging all students to reach their full potential.
+A Drew education supports strong intellectual, physical, social, and emotional growth.

 Made up of small, flexible, schools within schools, Drew is organized into academies where students are taught by a team of teachers.
 The Elementary Academy serves students in grades Pre-K-5; the Junior Academy serves students in grades 6-8 and the Senior Academy serves students in grades 9-12 (9th – 11th grade during the 2015-2016 school year).